SHA-256 Hash Generator & Verifier Tool

 Is SHA-256 secure for production use?

-Yes, SHA-256 is cryptographically secure and recommended for all production security applications.
-It has no known collision attacks and is expected to remain secure for decades.
+Absolutely.
+SHA-256 is cryptographically secure and highly recommended for all production security applications.
+No collision attacks have been discovered, and experts expect it to stay secure for many decades ahead.

 Can I use SHA-256 for password hashing?

-While SHA-256 is secure, it's not recommended for direct password hashing.
-Use bcrypt, scrypt, or Argon2 instead, as they include salt generation and are designed to be computationally expensive.
+While SHA-256 is secure, it's not the right tool for direct password hashing.
+Instead, reach for bcrypt, scrypt, or Argon2—these algorithms include automatic salt generation and are intentionally slow to resist brute-force attacks.

 How does SHA-256 compare to SHA-1?